Fourier Transform Infrared Spectroscopy and Microscopy

 - By assisting researchers in answering questions that are fundamental to our understanding of chemical, physical, hydrologic, microbial, and atmospheric interactions, the FTIR spectrometer supports the Biogeochemical Transformations Integrated Research Platform in its mission to cross scientific boundaries and investigate how the structure of nutrients, contaminants, aerosols, and other chemical compounds move and change in the environment.

-- The Cell Signaling and Communications Integrated Research Platform is supported by the FTIR spectrometer’s capabilities for sample mapping that allow for structural and functional analysis of isolated and individualized cells.
+- The Cell Signaling and Communication Integrated Research Platform is supported by the FTIR spectrometer’s capabilities for sample mapping that allow for structural and functional analysis of isolated and individualized cells.

 - Bruker IFS/66s spectrometer integrated with FTIR microscope with an approximate resolution of 60 μm, sample cooling, and heating attachments